Immortals Fenyx Rising: Plot

-Throughout the story, Zeus comes to realize how much he has mistreated his children and the other gods and becomes regretful at how he had become such a poor parent and husband.
-He interrupts the story when he hears Fenyx is supposed to be Hermes' child, pointing out it should not be possible.
-Prometheus admits that he had manipulated and fabricated parts of the story.
-He arranged his Titan brother Atlas to free Typhon and shipwreck Fenyx on the Golden Isle.
-In addition, he hid details that Fenyx is actually one of Zeus' children and that in reality, Typhon told him that it was Zeus who turned all of humanity to stone.
-At that moment, Fenyx arrives with Typhon's poison, confirming the entire story was part of Prometheus' plot to have Zeus killed.
+Throughout the story, Zeus comes to realize how badly he has mistreated his children, the other gods, and his past lovers, and becomes guilt-ridden over his selfishness and vanity.
+However, he interrupts when he hears Fenyx is Hermes' child, as this should not be possible; Prometheus then admits that he had manipulated and fabricated parts of the story.
+He reveals that he arranged for his Titan brother Atlas to free Typhon and shipwreck Fenyx on the Golden Isle.
+In addition, he hid details of Fenyx's true parentage: she is actually a child of Zeus and his lover Thetis.
+He also tells Zeus that Typhon informed him of Zeus being behind the curse that turned humanity to stone.
+At that moment, Fenyx arrives with Typhon's poison, confirming the entire story was part of Prometheus' plot to have Zeus killed as revenge for imprisoning him.

-Zeus admits that even though he created them, he wanted to destroy humanity due to their flaws, but has come to realize that humanity's flaws are merely a reflection of the flaws the gods and he himself possess as well.
-He feels he does not deserve to live and does not put up any resistance.
-Fenyx reveals she does not have any intention of killing Zeus, wanting instead to inspire him to be a better father to his children and a better god.
-Typhon reappears, furious that Fenyx will not kill Zeus as planned.
-He consumes the poison to empower himself and captures Zeus, taunting Fenyx to come and try to stop him.
-Fenyx follows Typhon back to Tartaros and battles him again, but Typhon manages to slay Phosphor and Fenyx begins to lose ground against him until Zeus escapes and rallies the other gods to come to Fenyx's aid.
-Working together, they are able to defeat Typhon once and for all as he succumbs to the poison he consumed.
+Zeus admits that he wanted to destroy humanity due to their flaws, but now sees that these flaws merely reflect those of himself and the other gods, and accepts his impending death.
+However, Fenyx reveals she has no intention of killing Zeus, wanting instead to inspire him to be a better god and father.
+Typhon reappears, furious that Fenyx did not kill Zeus as planned.
+Consuming the poison to empower himself, he captures Zeus and taunts Fenyx to try and stop him.
+Fenyx follows Typhon back to Tartaros and battles him again, but she begins to lose ground after Phosphor is killed.
+However, Zeus manages to escape and rallies the other gods to Fenyx's aid.
+Working together, they are able to subdue Typhon, who is defeated for good after succumbing to the poison.

-Afterward, as a reward for helping defeat Typhon, Zeus agrees to return humanity to normal, restores Phosphor as a new creature, the phoenix, and invites Fenyx to live on the Golden Isle with the gods.
-Fenyx agrees, as long as she gets to keep an eye on Zeus to make sure he is committed to becoming a better god and father.
+Afterward, as a reward for helping defeat Typhon, Zeus agrees to return humanity to normal, restores Phosphor as a new creature, the first phoenix, and invites Fenyx to live on the Golden Isle with the gods.
+Fenyx agrees, as long as she gets to keep an eye on Zeus to ensure he is committed to changing his ways.
 Meanwhile, Zeus sends Ligyron to free Prometheus as part of the wager, but not before tormenting Prometheus by having Ligyron tell his own story of Fenyx, much to Prometheus' annoyance.